Skip to main content

 In 2005, I took the Acutonics basic practitioner training, & found a set of 'Intention Tuners' on e-bay, from a practitioner who was switching fields - serendipity!

 Vibrational healing pairs well with on body massage or Reiki, and Lightweaving which is done off the body.
 I use both weighted and unweighted forks during recent sessions, with great results!
-One long time client & friend told her husband 'That was the BEST massage I've ever received!'
+One long time client & friend told her husband, 'That was the BEST massage I've ever received!'

 "In water and watery solids, such as the human body, sound travels over 4x faster in the form of photons or sonic shear waves.
 As the sound emanating from tuning forks strikes the body's skin interface, complex electrical & photon interactions take place that can alter tissue dielectric properties including altering various acupuncture meridians. ...." (xiv - in Dr Karl H. Maret's forward to Tuning the Human Biofield)